TEL: +44 1454 250562

 BRITISH MODEL SHIPS

-This medium HMS Victory display model has detailed rigging, deck, and bow.
-This model of HMS Victory is also supported by a solid wooden stand.
+HMS Victory model ship is hand-painted and supported by a solid wooden stand.

 Width: 10" (25 cm)